Moscow Institute of Physics and Technology: Demographics

 About 15% of all students are residents of Moscow and nearly the same are from Moscow region; the rest come from all over the former Soviet Union.
 The student population is almost exclusively male, with the female/male ratio in a department rarely exceeding 15% (seeing 2–3 women in a class of 80 is not uncommon).
-In 2009 more than 20% of first year students were females.
+In 2009 more than 20% of first year students were women.

-There are no reliable statistics on the careers of MIPT graduates.
+There are no reliable statistics on the careers of MIPT graduates, but most of them work in science or IT.